vrudkovsky/vrudkovsky/README.md

 ### Hi there, I'm [Victor][website] 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently back-end developer 🤣
 - 👯 I’m looking to collaborate with other programmers

 ### Connect with me: